They Turned My Book Into a Movie. Here's What I Learned

 The book finally came out in early 2003.
 Two weeks after it was released, it had already gone into a third printing.
 In other words, all those accountants and all those publishing houses who said there was no market for a book about gay teens?
 They didn’t know what the hell they were talking about.

 Because the book was a hit, I was given the opportunity to write lots of other books.
 I even turned Geography Club into a series, the Russel Middlebrook Series.

 Better still, we had a lot of movie producers interested in developing the first book as a feature film or TV series.
 Different companies optioned it and took it around Hollywood.
 But this was long before Glee, and time and again, the answer was, “We really like this, but there’s no market for a movie or a TV show about gay teenagers.”

 It got to the point where the producer said to me, “I literally think this thing has been rejected by every studio, network, and financing company in town.”

 But two producers, Frederick Levy and Bryan Leder (and later, their producing partners Michael Huffington and Anthony Bretti) wouldn’t take “no” for an answer.
 And finally, ten years after the book was published, they got the movie made — with pretty much a dream cast too (including Hairspray’s Nikki Blonsky, Suburgatory‘s Ana Gasteyer, Glee‘s Alex Newell, The Lying Game‘s Allie Gonino, Scott Bakula, and a bunch of up-and-coming young actors).

-Even better, the finished movie’s really good (I saw it last week; you can see the trailer if you scroll down and look to your right).
+Even better, the finished movie’s good.
 There’s even talk of doing the sequel as a movie too should the first movie prove to be a hit.